NatnaelAyele/00.00/readme.md

 The populated database and source Parquet file are intentionally not stored in the repository:

 - A fully populated `data/mobility.db` is larger than 2 GB, exceeding GitHub's file-size limits.
-You must build it locally by running the ETL loader `etl/load/load_all.py`.
+A local database build is therefore required through the ETL loader in `etl/load/load_all.py`.
 - `yellow_tripdata_2019-01.parquet` is also excluded because it is a large binary source file.
-Download it from the official NYC TLC dataset URL below.
+The official NYC TLC download is provided below.

 Download:

 [`yellow_tripdata_2019-01.parquet`](https://d37ci6vzurychx.cloudfront.net/trip-data/yellow_tripdata_2019-01.parquet)

-Place the downloaded file at exactly:
+Expected destination:

 ```text
 etl/data/raw/yellow_tripdata_2019-01.parquet
 ```

 The repository already contains the taxi-zone lookup and spatial shapefile components required by the loader.
-Do not rename or separate the shapefile's `.shp`, `.dbf`, `.shx`, `.prj`, and related files.
+The shapefile's `.shp`, `.dbf`, `.shx`, `.prj`, and related components must remain together with their existing names.

 ## What the project does